54 Sights in Zakopane, Poland (with Map and Images)

 Juhaska Kopa – a small bulge in the ridge of the Long Giewont in the Polish Western Tatras between Juhaska Przehyba and Wyżni Wrótki.
 The northern slopes descend with a wall both to the Sucha Valley and to the Banie couloir in the upper part of the Strążyska Valley.
 The southern slopes descend to the Kondratowa Valley.

-Extreme Giewwoncka Tower - one of the Turnia in Mały Giewont in the Western Tatras.
-It is located at its northern end, between the Bacuch Pass and the Pass of the Hole.
-The western slopes fall to the Little Meadow Valley, northern to the gully of Warzech, the east to the gully of Kirkora.
-The height of small Giewont, given on many maps, most likely refers to this Turnia, because it seems to be the highest from Zakopane, for Austrian cartographers it was also the easiest available.
+Extreme Giewoncka Baszta – one of the crags in Mały Giewont in the Western Tatras.
+It is located at its northern end, between the Bacuch Pass and the Pass over the Hole.
+The western slopes descend to the Mała Łąki Valley, the northern slopes to the Warzecha Gully, the eastern to the Kirkor Gully.
+The height of Mały Giewont, given on many maps, most likely refers to this crag, because it seems to be the highest from Zakopane, and for Austrian cartographers it was also the most easily accessible.

 Zadnia Giewoncka Baszta – one of the crags in Mały Giewont in the Western Tatras.
 Like the entire massif of Mały Giewont, it is built of sedimentary rocks – limestone and dolomite.
 It is located between Zadni Giewoncki Karbik and Skrajny Giewoncki Karbik.
 The eastern walls descend to the Kirkor Gully, the south-western to the Mała Łąki Valley near the Siodło Pass.